troch/hocompose/README.md

 };
 ```

-State properties will be injected alongside props to your base component.
+State properties will be serialised to props and passed to your base component.

 #### `onMount: (model: Object, setState: Function) => ?Function`